-Services in 4th and 5th grade are in math and/or ELA depending on identification.
+Services in 4th and 5th grade are in math and ELA depending on identification.
 Students may be invited to participate in small group, pullout lessons or in-class co-teaching opportunities.
 Students will be working on curriculum that extends their thinking and challenges them to work hard to solve problems or understand their reading or math at a deeper, more thought-provoking level.
-Furthermore, this year, our program will continue to provide invitational opportunities to other, non-AIG identified students, to "guest" into our Critical Thinking Lab for particular units and projects, thereby opening up unique learning experiences to a broader and more diverse pool of Leesville Cubs.

 3rd Grade students are offered the Explorers program.
-The AIG Teacher comes in for whole class lessons (one each of Reading Comprehension, Math and Thinking Skills).
-After those lessons small group lessons are designed to work with students who excel in class, and show higher level thinking skills in the Explorers lessons.
+Our AIG Teacher will provide weekly whole class lessons, which will then lead to other small group lessons, designed to work with students who excel in class, and show higher level thinking skills in the Explorers lessons.